JTGuevara/JTs-Gallery/README.md

 <h2>RUNNING THE IMAGE GALLERY</h2>
 <ol>
   <li>Download the project (.zip folder) or clone the repository locally on your machine.
-Also make sure to download both Java SDKs to your computer.</li>
+Also make sure to download both Java SDKs.</li>
   <li>Configure your computer to run Java applications.</li><br/>
   <i>(Example with Windows 10:)</i><br/>
   <ul>